 As with any sampled system, aliasing can occur if proper antialias filtering is not in place.
 Aliasing occurs when frequency components are present in the input signal that are higher than half the sampling frequency of the ADC (also known as the Nyquist frequency).
 These frequency components fold back and show up in the actual frequency band of interest below half the sampling frequency.
-The filter response of the digital filter repeats at multiples of the sampling frequency where the filter response repeats are attenuated to a certain amount by the digital filter depending on the filter architecture.
+The filter response of the digital filter repeats at multiples of the sampling frequency, also known as modulator frequency $f{(MOD)}$, as shown in Figure 19.
+Signals or noise up to a frequency where the filter response repeats are attenuated to a certain amount by the digital filter depending on the filter architecture.
 Any frequency components present in the input signal around the modulator frequency or multiples thereof are not attenuated and alias back into the band of interest, unless attenuated by an external analog filter.

-Many sensor signals are inherently bandlimited; for example, the output of a thermocouple has a limited rate of change.
-In this case, the sensor signal does not alias back into the pass-band when using a $\Delta\Sigma$ ADC.
-However, any noise pick-up along the sensor wiring or the application circuitry can potentially alias into the pass-band.
+Many sensor signals are inherently band-limited; for example, the output of a thermocouple has a limited rate of change.
+In this case the sensor signal does not alias back into the pass-band when using a $\Delta\Sigma$ ADC.
+However, any noise pickup along the sensor wiring or the application circuitry can potentially alias into the pass band.
 Power line-cycle frequency and harmonics are one common noise source.
 External noise can also be generated from electromagnetic interference (EMI) or radio frequency interference (RFI) sources, such as nearby motors and cellular phones.
 Another noise source typically exists on the printed-circuit-board (PCB) itself in the form of clocks and other digital signals.
 Analog input filtering helps remove unwanted signals from affecting the measurement result.

-A first-order resistor-capacitor (RC) filter is (in most cases) sufficient to either totally eliminate aliasing, or to reduce the effect of aliasing to a level within the noise floor of the sensor.
+A first-order, resistor-capacitor (RC) filter is, in most cases, sufficient to either totally eliminate aliasing, or to reduce the effect of aliasing to a level within the noise floor of the sensor.
 Ideally, any signal beyond $f{(MOD)}$ / 2 is attenuated to a level below the noise floor of the ADC.
-The digital filter of the ADS1118 attenuates signals to a certain degree, as shown in Figure 34.
+The digital filter of the ADS1018 attenuates signals to a certain degree.
 In addition, noise components are usually smaller in magnitude than the actual sensor signal.
-Therefore, using a first-order RC filter with a cutoff frequency set at the output data rate or 10x higher is generally a good starting point for a system design.
+Therefore, using a first-order RC filter with a cutoff frequency set at the output data rate or ten times higher is generally a good starting point for a system design.

-11.1.4 Single-Ended Inputs
+10.1.4 Single-Ended Inputs

-Although the ADS1118 has two differential inputs, the device can measure four single-ended signals.
-Figure 47 shows a single-ended connection scheme.
-The ADS1118 is configured for single-ended measurement by configuring the MUX to measure each channel with respect to ground.
-Data are then read out of one input based on the selection in the Config Register.
+Although the ADS1018 has two differential inputs, the device can measure four single-ended signals.
+Figure 20 shows a single-ended connection scheme.
+The ADS1018 is configured for single-ended measurement by configuring the mux to measure each channel with respect to ground.
+Data are then read out of one input based on the selection in the Config register.
 The single-ended signal can range from 0 V up to positive supply or +FS, whichever is lower.
-Negative voltages cannot be applied to this circuit because the ADS1118 can only accept positive voltages with respect to ground.
-The ADS1118 does not lose linearity within the input range.
+Negative voltages cannot be applied to this circuit because the ADS1018 can only accept positive voltages with respect to ground.
+The ADS1018 does not lose linearity within the input range.

-The ADS1118 offers a differential input voltage range of \pm FS.
-The single-ended circuit shown in Figure 47 however only uses the positive half of the ADS1118 FS input voltage range because differentially negative inputs are not produced.
+The ADS1018 offers a differential input voltage range of \pm FS.
+The single-ended circuit shown in Figure 20, however, only uses the positive half of the ADS1018 FS input voltage range because differentially negative inputs are not produced.
 Because only half of the FS range is used, one bit of resolution is lost.
-For optimal noise performance, TI recommends using differential configurations whenever possible.
+For optimal noise performance, use differential configurations whenever possible.
 Differential configurations maximize the dynamic range of the ADC and provide strong attenuation of common-mode noise.